 On the other hand, one of the hardest things is to listen to someone we care about talk about an experience that sounds painful, but not step in to help, offer suggestions, or try to fix it.
 Equally difficult is to listen to someone describe a problem that they believe we are responsible for, and not defend ourselves.
 Rounding out this trio is to listen to someone describe a problem we believe they have created, and not try to convince them of their responsibility.

-Counterintuitive though it may feel, simply offering our compassionate presence to another person—being willing to truly understand what the other is living and selfless enough to get out of the way—is the greatest gift we can give.
+Counterintuitive though it may feel, simply offering our compassionate presence to another person—being willing to truly understand what the other is living—is the greatest gift we can give.
 By seemingly doing nothing (but truly listening), we are allowing the other to discover what they need to discover, creating a space in which they can uncover their own solution (which is rarely anything we could have come up with).
-By being willing enough to do nothing, we are actually doing the most profound thing of all.
+By being willing to do nothing, we are doing the most profound thing of all.

 In addition, when we are being blamed for something, if we simply allow space for another’s unhappiness without trying to defend ourselves, we establish ourselves as authentic and brave.
 In so doing, we become a person who loves deeply enough to put our own ego aside and know another person more fully, even if it’s painful.
 In this sense, though it is challenging, we actually accomplish more on our own behalf by listening rather than defending.
 Listening is the defense.